*Dates tentative until April 2014

 with support from Math for America and the National Science Foundation

 During the past twenty years, the Brown Master of Arts in Teaching (MAT) and Undergraduate Teacher Education (UTEP) programs have offered a summer practicum for Brown students preparing for secondary education careers in science, English, and history.
-This new program expands the scope of this unique summer academic experience to include students interested in mathematics education.
+Now in its second year, the Brown Summer High School Math Program expands the scope of this unique summer academic experience to include students interested in mathematics education.
 The Brown Summer High School (BSHS) summer experience has provided an academic teaching experience for graduate and undergraduate students as well as providing a college readiness academic program on a university campus for underserved urban children.

 The Methods course will be designed to help students make connections between the theory and practice of teaching mathematics in secondary schools.
 The class focus will be on best practices for teaching and assessing student learning in mathematics, particularly in a heterogeneous classroom.
 Readings and class workshops will address methods of teaching mathematics to students from diverse backgrounds, to those who are designated as special education learners and to English language learners in the mainstream classroom.